Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

  The following bugs have been identified and subsequently fixed in the course of the project development:

- - during intitial deployment to Heroku, the env.py file was placed in a sub folder preventing successful deployment of the application.
+ - during initial deployment to Heroku, the env.py file was placed in a sub folder preventing successful deployment of the application.

 **Status: Resolved**